rexray/rexray/.docs/user-guide/config.md

 parameter|description
 ---------|-----------
-`libstorage.integration.volume.mount.preempt`|Forcefully take control of volumes when requested `libstorage.integration.volume.mount.path`|The default host path for mounting volumes `libstorage.integration.volume.mount.rootPath`|The path within the volume to return to the integrator (ex. `/data`) `libstorage.integration.volume.create.disable`|Disable the ability for a volume to be created `libstorage.integration.volume.remove.disable`|Disable the ability for a volume to be removed
+`libstorage.integration.volume.operations.mount.preempt`|Forcefully take control of volumes when requested `libstorage.integration.volume.operations.mount.path`|The default host path for mounting volumes `libstorage.integration.volume.operations.mount.rootPath`|The path within the volume to return to the integrator (ex. `/data`)
+`libstorage.integration.volume.operations.create.disable`|Disable the ability for a volume to be created `libstorage.integration.volume.operations.remove.disable`|Disable the ability for a volume to be removed

 The properties in the next table are the configurable parameters that affect the default values for volume creation requests.

 parameter|description
 ---------|-----------
-`libstorage.integration.volume.create.default.size`|Size in GB
+`libstorage.integration.volume.operations.create.default.size`|Size in GB
-`libstorage.integration.volume.create.default.iops`|IOPS
+`libstorage.integration.volume.operations.create.default.iops`|IOPS
-`libstorage.integration.volume.create.default.type`|Type of Volume or Storage Pool `libstorage.integration.volume.create.default.fsType`|Type of filesystem for new volumes (ext4/xfs) `libstorage.integration.volume.create.default.availabilityZone`|Extensible parameter per storage driver
+`libstorage.integration.volume.operations.create.default.type`|Type of Volume or Storage Pool `libstorage.integration.volume.operations.create.default.fsType`|Type of filesystem for new volumes (ext4/xfs) `libstorage.integration.volume.operations.create.default.availabilityZone`|Extensible parameter per storage driver

 #### Disable Create
 The disable create feature enables you to disallow any volume creation activity.